 Mychaskiw and Hummer formed a partnership in July of 2013 and incorporated a new legal entity, The New Mexico College of Osteopathic Medicine, that would eventually be named the Burrell College of Osteopathic Medicine.
 The two co-founders orchestrated a synergistic gathering of influential leaders, in both the higher education and healthcare sectors, to assist in making the vision a reality.
 New Mexico State University (NMSU) Chancellor Garrey Carruthers supported their vision for the creation of a private/public affiliated osteopathic medical school in Las Cruces, New Mexico.
 John Hummer introduced the medical school to Dan Burrell who then joined Mychaskiw and Hummer as a co-founder.
 Burrell provided the initial seed funding; thus the medical school's namesake in honor of his family.
 Rice University, via the Rice Management Company, who oversees and manages their endowment, became the single largest shareholder.
+The credit for the success of the founding of the College belongs to more than the initial founders listed above.
+It also belongs to the first faculty and staff, the Board of Trustees, the many supporters for their contributions, and most of all the first class of students (Class of 2020).
+In 2022, The Rise Fund, TPG's multi-sector global impact investing strategy with deep experience in higher education and the healthcare industry became a minority investor in the College.
+Rice University and The Rise Fund investments will continue to strengthen the College's mission in expanding access to highquality healthcare in underserved communities.

-The year of 2015 encompassed the ground breaking ceremony of the building on the NMSU Arrowhead Park construction site and signified the American Osteopathic Association's Commission on Osteopathic College Accreditation's (COCA) approval to begin accepting applications for the Inaugural Class of 2020.
+The year of 2015 encompassed the groundbreaking ceremony of the building on the NMSU Arrowhead Park construction site and signified the American Osteopathic Association's Commission on Osteopathic College Accreditation's (COCA) approval to begin accepting applications for the Inaugural Class of 2020.
 The milestone year of 2016 was highlighted by the medical school ribbon cutting ceremony, the College's first White Coat Ceremony, and the start of instruction on August 15.
 The year 2020 brought two key milestones; the College's first residency match day and reaching full accreditation with the graduation of the first class on May 8, 2020.